MicrosoftDocs/azure-docs/articles/security-center/security-center-compliance-dashboard.md

     :::image type="content" source="./media/security-center-compliance-dashboard/compliance-dashboard.png" alt-text="Regulatory compliance dashboard." lightbox="./media/security-center-compliance-dashboard/compliance-dashboard.png":::

 1. Select a tab for a compliance standard that is relevant to you (1).
 You'll see which subscriptions the standard is applied on (2), and the list of all controls for that standard (3).
 For the applicable controls, you can view the details of passing and failing assessments associated with that control (4), and the number of affected resources (5).
 Some controls are grayed out.
-These controls don't have any Security Center assessments associated with them.
+These controls don't have any Defender for Cloud assessments associated with them.
 Check their requirements and assess them in your environment.
 Some of these might be process-related and not technical.

     :::image type="content" source="./media/security-center-compliance-dashboard/compliance-drilldown.png" alt-text="Exploring the details of compliance with a specific standard.":::